ohderin/Tabbed/README.md

-# Tabbed
+# Tabbed by Derin

-### simple app for when you want to track how much your friends owe you
+### Simple app for when you want to track how much your friends owe you

-Looking for someone to beef up UI/UX
+Looking for UI/UX tuning and Android port.
+Licensed, permission required.